git4keerthip/KnowledgeBank/RandomNotes.md

  If variable or method is not changed for every new object creation those cannot be stored in a normal heap, they are stored in a special area called permanent generation(PermGen).
- The main difference is that the heap is the auto growing space, with RAM memory as its constraints, whereas this PermGen has a fixed space allocation, and this is shared with all the instances.From java8 its called **metaspace**
+ The main difference is that the heap is the auto growing space, with RAM memory as its constraints, whereas this PermGen has a fixed space allocation, and this is shared with all the instances.From java8 its called **metaspace** and from java 8 metaSpace is not    part of heapmemory

 - Concurrent HashMap :- The underlined data structure for ConcurrentHashMap is Hashtable.
 ConcurrentHashMap class is thread-safe i.e. multiple threads can operate on a single object without any complications.